 Facilities available in the Institute at its three sites include:

-The Guy Hilton Research Centre, at ISTM’s Hartshill site at University Hospital of North Staffordshire, opened in 2006 and the final phases were completed in 2008.
+The Guy Hilton Research Centre, at ISTM’s Hartshill site, opened in 2006 and the final phases were completed in 2008.
 The GHRC is linked to and supports existing Keele laboratories and extensive facilities for MSc and PhD students, to create a base for the Institute’s academic and NHS members and their teams, all under one roof.

 - development of SIFT-MS technology for breath analysis,